 Educational neglect refers to a child's educational needs being neglected by their parents or guardian.
 This tends to take the form of excessive tardiness, chronic absences from school, or failure to attend school.
 All of these affect a child's ability to remain on task with their studies, and can be viewed as educational neglect.
 Homeschooling families are not exempt, either.
 They can be accused of educational neglect by the state as well.
 Read more here.

 Medical neglect is when a parent or guardian refuses to allow a child the necessary medical care that they require in order to be as healthy as possible.
-Unfortunately, because medical professionals often do not agree on the type of care a sick child needs, a parent may be accused of medical neglect when all they were doing was following the orders of one doctor over another.
+Unfortunately, because medical professionals often do not agree on the type of care a sick child needs, a parent may be accused of medical neglect when all they were doing was following the orders of one doctor over another or seeking a second opinion.
 Read more here.

 Child Neglect Defense Attorneys

 When a loving parent is accused of child abuse or neglect, it is a horrible, heart-wrenching experience.
 But having compassionate and experienced lawyers who care about what happens to you and your family can make all the difference.
-The team at Kronzek & Cronkright is deeply invested in protecting your rights as a parent, defending you against false allegations, and ensuring that your family is restored.
+The team at The Kronzek Firm is deeply invested in protecting your rights as a parent, defending you against false allegations, and ensuring that your family is restored.

 Our attorneys have decades of combined experience handling abuse and neglect cases in Michigan, and we understand how to get the best possible outcome in every case we handle.
 We have considerable experience in both family law and criminal law, which means that regardless of whether your case ends up as a criminal trial, or a parental termination case in family court, we are fully equipped to handle every aspect of your defense.

 If CPS or the police are investigating you for abuse or neglect, then it is in your best interest to hire an attorney as soon as possible.
-At Kronzek & Cronkright, we believe in proactive, aggressive legal representation because it wins cases.
+At The Kronzek Firm, we believe in proactive, aggressive legal representation because it wins cases.
 Contact us today for a free and confidential initial consultation to see if we are the right team for you.